dickjaeger/currency-converter-react/README.md

-- By entering the exchange rates you need and the amount, you can count how much money you will get in another currency.
+- Select the currencies you want to convert, enter the amount, and the calculator will automatically calculate the result due using the latest exchange rate!